-▼ 1.3 Enforcement Authorities
+1.3 Enforcement Authorities

-Competition law in Portugal is enforced by the Autoridade da Concorrência (the Portuguese Competition Authority or PCA) which was created in 2003 by Decree-Law 10/2003, of 18 January.
+Competition law in Portugal is enforced by the PCA, which was created in 2003 by Decree-Law 10/2003, of 18 January.
 The PCA enjoys substantial independence with regard to the government and other state bodies and has financial autonomy.
 The PCA's regulatory powers span all sectors of the economy, including regulated sectors.
-A summary of the PCA's decisions on merger control is available at www.concorrencia.pt.
+A summary of the PCA's decisions on merger control is available at www.concorrencia.pt